vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

   Contains parent-scope `v-on` event listeners (without `.native` modifiers).
-This can be passed down to an inner component via `v-on="$listeners"` - useful when creating higher-order components.
+This can be passed down to an inner component via `v-on="$listeners"` - useful when creating transparent wrapper components.

 ## Instance Methods / Data